 Experience an exquisite geological phenomenon by swimming in the warm rapids of Blowing Springs on the Back Creek.
-The water remains at a constant temperature of 58 degrees year-round, and the springs are an ideal destination for trout fishing, camping and tubing. // The George Washington and Jefferson National Forests Blowing Springs Camping Ground: SR 39, Warm Springs
+The water remains at a constant temperature of 58 degrees year-round, and the springs are an ideal destination for trout fishing, camping, and tubing.
+The George Washington and Jefferson National Forests Blowing Springs Camping Ground: SR 39, Warm Springs

 Recognized as the most pure waterfall and one of the best swimming holes in the state, Cascade Falls creates a picturesque pool at its base that is cool to the touch but refreshing.
 Two scenic 2-mile trails will take you to the 66-foot falls.
 You can choose between the moderately challenging Lower Trail or the more difficult Upper Trail.
-The George Washington and Jefferson National Forests: 2068 Cascade Drive, Pembroke
+The George Washington and Jefferson National Forests: 2068 Cascade Dr., Pembroke

 Otherwise known as Red Hole, Buzzard Rock Hole is home to gentle rapids and deep pools.
 However, this swimming hole is extremely rocky, so don’t jump in.
 A large, flat rock slants into the creek, making it a prime location for sunbathing and enjoying a picnic.
-Elizabeth Furnace Recreation Area: Fort Valley Road, Strasburg
+Elizabeth Furnace Recreation Area: Fort Valley Rd., Strasburg